 Once the storm is over, be sure the system is safe before turning on your HVAC system.
 To begin, confirm there are no signs of damage and get rid of any debris surrounding the system.
 Try to examine and make sure there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 859-905-0834 for an equipment inspection if it looks like there may have been any damage or flooding to the air conditioning.
 Once you’ve had the system inspected by an expert to ensure safe working, turn the HVAC system back on as soon as possible to help dry the home and restrict mold from getting into your equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Knochelmann Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling system in working order all seasons long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Knochelmann Service Experts Heating & Air Conditioning and learn about our membership options to help keep your heating and cooling system in working order all seasons long.